☎ (346) 250-5000 ✉ info@recenterhouston.com

 Rebuild

 There is life beyond addiction.
-We support residents in rebuilding independence through employment, life skills, and encouragement — toward a balanced, hopeful, and sober life.
+We support residents in rebuilding independence through employment and life skills training — toward a balanced, hopeful, and sober life.

 Take the first step